Event Attribute Annotation

 Note that in the brat visualisation of the corpus, events that have one or more attributes assigned to them are denoted by a red hash (#).

-False: There is no evidence of any of the above (default value)
+True: There is explicit evidence of one of the following:

 Event attribute statistics